GS-4928/GS-4928.github.io/_posts/2024-06-01-Football-Tracking.md

 I think that this type of model is widely applicable to most pitch based sports that are televised/videoed, with some tweaks to the initial training of the pre-defined model depending on the data (hockey, rugby, lacrosse etc.)

-Overall, I'm proud of this work, and I hope it's been interesting for oyu to read along!
+Overall, I'm proud of this work, and I hope it's been interesting for you to read!
 For a full breakdown of the code used, visit my github page.